SorrentinoPablo/Survey_Security_Privacy_Neuromorphic_Computing/README.md

 * "A Unified Multibit PUF and TRNG Based on Ring Oscillators for Secure IoT Devices" - Iluminada Baturone, Roberto Román, and Ángel Corbacho, 2023
 * "A bio-inspired physically transient/biodegradable synapse for security neuromorphic computing based on memristors" - Bingjie Dang et al., 2018
 * "Attack Resilient True Random Number Generators Using Ferroelectric-Enhanced Stochasticity in 2D Transistor" - Yu-Chieh Chien et al., 2023

-## 🤝 Collaboration and Contribution
-We encourage contributions from the community.
-For any questions or support, please reach out through: sorrentino.pablo.fa@gmail.com